Two Union Ministers who took oath in Sanskrit, Dogri

 Unemployment, farmers distress must be discussed in Budget Session: Congress

 The Members of Parliament can take oath in any language.
 As per rules, if a member is not going to take oath Hindi or English, they need to give advance notice to the Lok Sabha secretariat.
-This is because an exact script of the oath in a particular language needss to be prepared in advance.
+This is because an exact script of the oath in a particular language needs to be prepared in advance.
 In a first, the Lok Sabha Secretariat has provided online formats of the oath or affirmation in all 22 languages in which the members can take the oath.

 Many members took oath in their mother tongues.
 Union Ministers and BJP MPs Dr Harsh Vardhan and Dr Jitendra Singh took oath in Sanskrit and Dogri, respectively.
 Dogri is a language spoken in parts of Jammu from where Jitendra Singh hails.
 In 2014, Sushma Swaraj took her oath in Sanskrit and was followed by Uma Bharati and Harsh Vardhan.